 Office managers that deploy print tracking software have the best opportunity to identify these opportunities.
 Analyzing print audit data can offer valuable insight into what the perfect print hardware looks like:

 • Print Volume.
 Offices with high-volume print workflows will need suitably high-powered print equipment to match their needs.
-But be careful if print volume is concentrated among a few users.
+But be careful if the print volume is concentrated among a few users.
 You may simply have employees who are taking advantage of print resources for tasks that a strict print policy could address.

 • Multifunction Features.
 Today’s most sophisticated printers don’t just output documents.
 They also scan, fax, copy, and email documents.
 Advanced multifunction printers offer optical character recognition that can reduce your reliance on time-consuming, error-prone manual data entry.

 • Networking Capabilities.
 Consider how many print users you need to accommodate.
-A network capable laser wireless printer used by an entire office needs to have higher specifications than multiple individual printers.
+A network-capable laser wireless printer used by an entire office needs to have higher specifications than multiple individual printers.

 • Consumable Costs.
 As a general rule, cheaper print hardware uses more expensive ink and toner.
-Office managers that purchase high-volume professional equipment may be able to spend less over time by purchasing high quality remanufactured toner.
+Office managers that purchase high-volume professional equipment may be able to spend less over time by purchasing high-quality remanufactured toner.